wasta-linux/traffic-cop/README.md

 # Traffic Cop
-This package installs **Traffic Cop** to help you manage bandwidth usage by app or process.
+This package installs **traffic-cop** to help you manage bandwidth usage by app or process.

 ![Traffic Cop](data/traffic-cop.png)